cameron-jack/NGSgeno/README.md

 The project was initiated at the end of 2018 by the BRF and the construction was undertaken by the ABC - primarily Bob Buckley assisted by Cameron Jack, and later Cameron Jack assisted by Gabi (Gabrielle) Ryan.
 Some additional components were built by the Informatics Team at the Australian Phenomics Facility (led by Philip Wu).
-Laboratory processes were constructed by the BRF Genotyping team, initially led by Sorelle Bowman, and later by Simone Kuelzer and Peter Milburn.
+Laboratory processes were constructed by the BRF Genotyping team, initially led by Sorelle Bowman, and later by Simone Kuelzer and Peter Milburn, assisted by Kiran Javed.

 ## License
 This software (product) is issued with the MIT license